SAP-archive/cloud-s4-sdk-pipeline/doc/architecture/decisions/zero-downtime-deployment-for-end-to-end-tests.md

 ### Decision

 We provide the possibility to activate Zero Downtime Deployment in the End-To-End Tests.
 This feature is disabled by default.

 ## Consequences

 * The pipeline becomes more complex
-* When using one test landscape, seperate teams can work on their microservices without affecting other teams depending on their microservice
+* When using one test landscape, separate teams can work on their microservices without affecting other teams depending on their microservice
 * Zero Downtime Deployment needs more resources (e.g. memory, routes)